 Honey has long been praised as a superfood in the wonderful world of nutrition and health, and it certainly is a far better choice than refined sugar.

-While there are plenty of conflicting opinions out there as to whether or not honey can truly be part of a healthy diet, or if it’s no better than other types of sugar, one fact remains: honey is no friend of the ketogenic diet.
+There are plenty of conflicting opinions out there as to whether honey can truly be part of a healthy diet, or if it’s no better than other sugars.
+However, one fact remains: honey is no friend of the ketogenic diet.

-In this article, we’re going to shift our focus from honey to some of the best low-carb honey substitutes that will still satisfy that sweet tooth without tossing you out of ketosis.
+In this article, we’re going to shift our focus to some of the best low-carb honey substitutes that will still satisfy that sweet tooth without tossing you out of ketosis.

-Honey should be avoided on the keto diet because while it is one of the most nutritionally dense sweeteners there is, it’s also full of fructose which can lead to negative health effects.
+Honey should be avoided on the keto diet.
+While it is one of the most nutritionally dense sweeteners, it’s also full of fructose, which can lead to negative health effects.

 The majority of processed honey also contains added sugar and is also often pasteurized, losing most of the nutritional benefits it had.